Found on the Appalachian Trail under a rock. Open area. Orangish red with brown spots, yellow eyes, keeled tail. About 5 inches long.

 Spring Salamanders have remained active into the autumn this year.
 This was found at creekside, entirely out of the water beneath a flat stone.

-The Spring Salamander (Gyrinophilus porphyriticus) is a species of salamander in the Plethodontidae family.
+The spring salamander (Gyrinophilus porphyriticus) is a species of salamander in the family Plethodontidae.
+The specific name is Latin from Greek, meaning the color of porphyry, a purple stone, and this salamander has also been called the purple salamander.
 It is found in Canada and the United States.
 Its natural habitats are temperate forests, rivers, swamps, freshwater marshes, freshwater springs, inland karsts, and caves.
-It is threatened by habitat loss.
+Although deforestation is a potential threat, it occurs in many protected areas...